When my illustration career slowed to a standstill, I blamed it on the digital age.

 At this time, I submit a photo-comp and after approval I refine it far more than in the past.
 I can spend a lot of hours working on my computer; I often have to remind myself that once I print my image – those details will lessen.

-Now I print out a far more detailed and saturated image onto excellent quality matt paper.
+Occasionally, I will print out a far more detailed and saturated image onto excellent quality textured paper.
 I work over my print with Prismacolor pencils and occasionally add light touches of acrylic.

 Unlike the watercolor process, my pencil work doesn’t affect tones or color very much.
 My goal is to add texture, eliminate detail and make the illustration less photographic overall.